boom292/obsidian/1 - Rough Notes/To-Do.md

 # To-Do

 - also you don't know anything about the arch side of your computer, like what's running and blah blah, look into this.
-- Write about the crlf issue with scripts, the `dos2unix` package
+	- take a look at `pacman -Q` this lists all the packages you have, see if some are important or not
 - Write about bluetooth conf in arch linux
-- write about makefile
-- create a program to change modes using asusctl
+- create a program to change modes using asusctldf
-- create a program for multi monitor set up
 - make a file explorer
 - make a portfolio website
 - manage the taskbar